Clinics and Hospitals Archives

-Need medical attention in Japan?
-Find the right care for you and your family with our listing of expat-friendly hospitals and clinics in Japan:
+Need medical attention in Luxembourg?
+Find the right care for you and your family with our listing of expat-friendly hospitals and clinics in Luxembourg:

-Kyushu University Hospital is a hospital located in Fukuoka valuing holistic medicine.
-Regarded as one of the country’s top hospitals, it specializes in cardiology, neurology, dental care, and children’s care.
-For international-focused medical care, contact Kyushu University Hospital today.
+Fondation Hôpitaux Robert Schuman offers a huge range of treatments and care through its network of hospitals in Luxembourg.
+These consist of the Kirchberg Hospital, the Bohler Clinic, the ZithaKlinik, and Sainte Marie Clinic.
+Visit Robert Schuman to locate and book an appointment with a specialist.

-St. Luke’s International Hospital is a Tokyo-based hospital tending to international residents.
-The facility offers a range of services, including oncology, women’s health, emergency care, dermatology, and orthopedic surgery.
-To get medical attention today, visit St. Luke’s International Hospital.
+Rehazenter is a hospital in Luxembourg focusing on rehabilitation after injury.
+Their physicians supervise two departments: neurological rehabilitation and trauma-orthopedic rehabilitation.
+They offer both outpatient and in-hospital services.
+Get in touch with Rehazenter to organize a consultation.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing